DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Collaborative effort

-.one-third[* Requires participation of a variety of individuals and institutions
+.two-third[* Requires participation of a variety of individuals and institutions
  * Journal publishers
  * Data publishers/repositories
  * Data authors